Rugrats: Writing

-According to Germain, when the series was first conceived, the rule was that babies can really talk, but keep it a secret from adults.
-Such as the unaired pilot in which the babies wait for adults to leave the room before speaking to each other.
+According to Germain, when the series was first conceived, the rule was that babies can really talk, but keep it a secret from adults (e.g., in the unaired pilot in which the babies wait for adults to leave the room before speaking to each other).
 However, the rules quickly began to evolve, and the babies became a metaphor for children of all ages.
-During production of the first season in June 1991, Germain and his fellow writers would argue among themselves over whether the adults could not understand the babies' talking, or whether the babies only spoke to each other when adults were not around.
-During the first season, they tried a little of both, although later in the season, the writers would have the babies talk to each other while adults were in the same room, as long as there was a lot of space between them.
+During production of the first season, in June 1991, Germain and his fellow writers would argue among themselves over whether the adults could not understand the babies' talking, or whether the babies only spoke to each other when adults were not around.
+Subsequently, they tried a little of both, although later in the season, the writers would have the babies talk to each other while adults were in the same room, as long as there was a lot of space between them.
 By the end of the season, the writers allowed the babies to talk to each other while in their strollers as long as adults were not in the same shot.
+Germain stated, "whether the kids are speaking an incomprehensible language, or simply speaking when the adults can't hear [...] became a secondary issue in the show.
+We kept them apart when we could, cheated when we couldn't, and just let it become a secondary issue."